SkinsRestorer/SkinSystem/README.md

 - **[InventivetalentDev](https://github.com/InventivetalentDev)**
 - **[aljaxus](https://github.com/LazosPlaying)**

-This project will not succedded if we don't have a help from these people.
+This project will not succeed if we don't have a help from these people.

 ## Sponsors
 We want to say `Thank you` to all of them.